European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 Here's what you need to know about the token auto-refresh:

 - Only one token refresh call can be active at a time.
 - An unsuccessful [POST /token/refresh](../endpoints/post-token-refresh.md) response due to the user's optout or the refresh token expiration suspends  the background auto-refresh process and requires a new login ([isLoginRequired()](#isloginrequired-boolean) returns `true`).
 In all other cases, auto-refresh attempts will continue in the background.
 - The [callback function](#callback-function) specified during the SDK initialization is invoked under the following circustances:
 	- After each successful refresh attempt.
 	- After an initial failure to refresh an expired advertising token.
-	- When identity has become invalid, for example, because the user has opted out.</br>NOTE: The callback is *not* invoked when identify is temporarily unavailable and the auto-refresh keeps failing.
+	- When identity has become invalid&#8212;for example, because the user has opted out.</br>NOTE: The callback is *not* invoked when identify is temporarily unavailable and the auto-refresh keeps failing.
 In this case, the SDK continues using the existing advertising token.
 - A [disconnect()](#disconnect-void) call cancels the active timer.

 ## API Reference

->IMPORTANT: All interactions with the EUID SDK are done through the global `__euid` object, which is a member of the `EUID` class.
+>IMPORTANT: All interactions with the Client-Side JavaScript SDK are done through the global `__euid` object, which is a member of the `EUID` class.
 All of following APIs are members of the `EUID` class.

 - [constructor()](#constructor)
 - [init()](#initopts-object-void)